ReverseAndBot/Tinder-Bot/README.md

 - Based on the hidden Tinder iOS API.

-- Currently under development (as of December 2024)
+- To be releaed later - Working as of January 2025

 - Compatible with the lastest Tinder 15.23.1 release